 Monthly Temperature Trends for the past 112 years

 Global warming theory says that the warming is not even throughout the year so lets take a look at the monthly temperature trends.
-The monthly plots from 1895 to 2007 and year to date 2008 are below along with their calculated trend line.
+The monthly plots from 1895 to 2009 are below along with their calculated intermediate term (33 year) and short term (11 year) moving average.

 January